statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     channelId: ChannelId;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "ChallengeChannelRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type ChallengeChannelRequest = JsonRpcRequest<'ChallengeChannel', ChallengeChannelParams>;

+// Warning: (ae-incompatible-release-tags) The symbol "ChallengeChannelResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type ChallengeChannelResponse = JsonRpcResponse<ChannelResult>;